zapier/zapier-platform/packages/cli/README-source.md

 ## Making HTTP Requests

-There are two primary ways to make HTTP requests in the Zapier platform:
+There are two ways to make HTTP requests:

-1. **Shorthand HTTP Requests** - these are simple object literals that make it easy to define simple requests.
+1. [**Shorthand HTTP Requests**](#shorthand-http-requests) - Easy to use, but limits what you can control.
+Best for simple requests.
-2. **Manual HTTP Requests** - you use `z.request([url], options)` to make the requests and control the response.
-Use this when you need to change options for certain requests (for all requests, use middleware).
+2. [**Manual HTTP Requests**](#manual-http-requests) - Gives you full control over the request and response.

-There are also a few helper constructs you can use to reduce boilerplate:
+Use these helper constructs to reduce boilerplate:

-1. `requestTemplate` which is a shorthand HTTP request that will be merged with every request.
+1. `requestTemplate` - an object literal of [HTTP request options](#http-request-options) that will be merged with every request.
-2. `beforeRequest` middleware which is an array of functions to mutate a request before it is sent.
+2. `beforeRequest` - [middleware](#using-http-middleware) that mutates every request before it is sent.
-3. `afterResponse` middleware which is an array of functions to mutate a response before it is completed.
+3. `afterResponse` - [middleware](#using-http-middleware) that mutates every response before it is completed.

 > Note: you can install any HTTP client you like - but this is greatly discouraged as you lose [automatic HTTP logging](#http-logging) and middleware.

 ### Shorthand HTTP Requests

-For simple HTTP requests that do not require special pre- or post-processing, you can specify the HTTP options as an object literal in your app definition.
+For simple HTTP requests that do not require special pre- or post-processing, you can specify the [HTTP request options](#http-request-options) as an object literal in your app definition.

 This features: